The Basecamp Lakeside Cabins

 The Basecamp Lakeside Cabins are eco-led cabins set on our working farm and wetland reserve, overlooking a private lake with open views of Mell Fell and Blencathra Mountains.

-We are located between Penrith and Keswick, within the Lake District National Park World Heritage Site.
+We are located alongside the A66 between Penrith and Keswick, within the Lake District National Park World Heritage Site.

 Basecamp is where adventures begin.